-Stage B2a: Crop type and soil nutrient status Table 7 Stage B2b: Adjustments following applications of bulky organic manures
+Stage B2a: Crop type Table 7 Stage B2b: Adjustments following applications of bulky organic manures

 Stage B2a.
 Crop to be grown

 Further soil analysis is recommended at least every 2 years once the crop has begun fruiting.
 Recommendations for P, K and Mg for established crops are the same as those for crops in the establishment year.
 Crops should therefore be top-dressed according to the recommendations in Table 7.